ibm-cloud-docs/vpc/fl-ordering.md

       * Select **Resources based on selected attributes**.
       * For Service instance, select **string equals > All instances**.

+      For finer granularity, you can specify whether you want the target to include **Specific resources**.
+If you chose specific resources as the target, you can add attributes to further scope the access.
+The type of attributes depends on the target service that you selected.
+For example, you can [assign access to a specific bucket](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions&interface=ui) rather than a single instance.
+      {: note}

       For Service access, select the **Writer** role to assign access to the source service that accesses the target service.

    * Click **Authorize**.

-   For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth&interface=ui#create-auth).
+   For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth&interface=ui).
    {: note}

 ## Prerequisites from the CLI